bogdanvuk/pygears/docs/blog/riscv/setup.rst

 .. literalinclude:: files/bare.ld

 :v:`2` Why am I placing my code at address ``0x80000000``?
 Because nothing else worked.
-My best guess is that simulator maps RAM at address ``0x80000000`` by default and gets angry if you want your code somewhere else. :v:`1` I created a proof of concept assembly file ``hello.s``. :v:`2` It contains the example instruction that I want to test ``li a1, 1`` and some boilerplate needed to play nicely with the Spike simulator:
+My best guess is that simulator maps RAM at address ``0x80000000`` by default and gets angry if you want your code somewhere else. :v:`1` Next, I created a proof of concept assembly file ``hello.s``. :v:`2` It contains the example instruction that I want to test ``li a1, 1`` and some boilerplate needed to play nicely with the Spike simulator:

 .. literalinclude:: files/hello.s
    :language: ca65